MULTIPLE SCLEROSIS CLINICAL TRAINING FELLOWSHIP PROGRAMME

 To these ends, the fellowship application should include:

 - Letter of support from the proposed training mentor, with special reference to interactions he/she has had with the proposed fellow in planning for the training period and with details of the clinical training programme that will be provided to the candidate.
 Certification that the proposed fellow will be able to undertake clinical care training and activities at the training institution must be provided by the mentor.
-A current curriculum vitae and full bibliography for the proposed mentor should be included.

 - Letter of support from the department chair (or other relevant institutional official) at the proposed host institution accepting the proposed fellow, should a fellowship be awarded.